awslabs/Agent-EvalKit/commands/plan.md

 ## Outline

 The text the user typed after `/evalkit.plan` in the triggering message **is** the user evaluation requests or agent description.
-Assume you always have it available in this conversation even if it appears literally below.
-Do not ask the user to repeat it unless they provided an empty command.

 Given that user evaluation requests or agent description, do this:

+0. **Check user input (IMPORTANT)**: If user input is empty, you MUST STOP the process immediately, and output ERROR "No agent description or evaluation requirements provided"

 1. **Navigate to repository root**: